 Watercress has a pH value ranging between 5.88 to 6.18 (5).

 The pH values can change depending on the greens’ growing conditions and processing methods.

-Spinach has the PRAL value of -11.8, while watercress has only -5.7.
-The more negative PRAL value of spinach shows that it’s more base producing.
+The PRAL value of spinach is -11.8, while the PRAL value of watercress is -5.7.
+The more negative PRAL value of spinach shows that it’s more base-producing.